Suspension of MAP Award Announcements

 The status of suspended awards will be evaluated as more information becomes available and, if application volume and claim rates support such action, some suspended awards may be released.
 Any suspended awards that might be released in the future would remain subject to the MAP priority considerations dates of the academic year that awards are suspended.

-ISAC is suspending the announcement of 2014-15 MAP grants for all students whose initial FAFSA was received by the Central Processing System (CPS) on or after February 28, 2014.
-Effective March 1, 2014, MAP records in suspension will be available in the MAP system via the GAP Access portal and show on the appropriate screens and reports, as well as in the MAP Eligibility File Extraction.
+ISAC suspended the announcement of 2015-16 MAP grants for all students who are not dislocated workers (DW) whose initial FAFSA® was received by the Central Processing System (CPS) on or after Sunday, February 22, 2015.
+MAP records in suspension are available in the MAP system via the GAP Access portal and show on the appropriate screens and reports, as well as in the MAP Eligibility File Extraction.

-- MAP records in suspension status will be indicated by a MAP Suspend Code of “S” (S = New application received after the suspense date will not be considered for an award this year) in MAP system screens and reports, and in the MAP Eligibility File Extraction.
+- MAP records in suspension status will be indicated by a MAP Susp Code of “S” (S = New application received after the suspense date will not be considered for an award this year) in MAP system screens and reports, and in the MAP Eligibility File Extraction

-- The 2014-15 MAP Applicant Award Status Chart provides an overview of categories for students based on the initial application (FAFSA) receipt date.
+- The 2015-16 MAP Applicant Award Status Chart provides an overview of categories for students (also includes a column for the DW) based on the initial application (FAFSA) receipt date.

-- Colleges must suspend announcements of MAP awards to students whose initial FAFSA receipt date is on or after February 28, 2014.
+- Colleges must suspend announcements of MAP awards to students who are not DW whose initial FAFSA receipt date is on or after February 22, 2015.
 ISAC is not notifying affected applicants that their awards have been placed in suspension status.
 Schools are advised to communicate announcement information to students with suspended awards as prescribed in school policy and procedure.

 The MAP system contains filters that will allow colleges to identify student records and create a custom report of those records placed in suspension status.
 Refer to the Identifying MAP Records in Suspension section below for information on how to identify records in a suspension status and instructions for creating a custom report.

 Schools may want to identify student records placed into suspension for a variety of reasons (i.e., file review, packaging, etc.).
 MAP records in suspension status will be indicated by a code of "S" in the “MAP Suspend” field on the MAP system via the GAP Access portal, reports and in the Eligibility Status File (ESF).
-New applications received after the suspense date will not be considered for an award this year.
+New applications received after the suspense date that are not from DWs will not be considered for an award this year.

 The MAP system via GAP Access contains filters that allow colleges to identify student records and create a report.
 Refer to the instructions to run a report of suspended student records for each system.